April 2, 2021

 Also, it’s important to note that small outdoor weddings and elopements can have a huge impact on the environment, especially over time.
 For example, certain locations could get damaged from becoming more popular, and could even become off-limits.
 We want to make sure this doesn’t happen so that you can enjoy the spot you got married at, and so that other couples can elope there in the future!

 Areas with living soil.
 Living soil is also known as crypto, and is found in desert environments such as Glen Canyon National Recreation Area.
 Living soil is made up of small organisms and retains moisture, but this also makes it extremely fragile.
 Since it looks like dirt, it is vulnerable to traffic by foot and vehicle.
 It’s important to not step on living soil if you can help it.
+In a lot of desert areas, such as Arches National Park, there are hefty fines for damaging crypto.

 When you venture to elope, make sure to venture ON the trails or on durable surfaces!